studio1902/statamic-peak/docs/docs/other/contributing.md

 # Contributing
 Contributions and discussions are always welcome, no matter how large or small.

-Statamic Peak is a mono repo containing both a development environment and the docs.
+Statamic Peak is a mono repo containing the kit that gets installed for users, a development environment and the docs.

 ## Repo structure